d2l-ai/d2l-en/chapter_introduction/intro.md

 ### Optimization algorithms

-Once we've got some data source and representation, a model, and a well-defined objective function, we need an algorithm capable of searching for the best possible parameters for minimizing the loss function.
+Once we have got some data source and representation, a model, and a well-defined objective function, we need an algorithm capable of searching for the best possible parameters for minimizing the loss function.